 While other pieces of squash gear can be somewhat foregone when you start out playing for the first time, but a squash racket is absolutely essential to get you started on your journey to becoming a squash pro.

 Squash rackets are on the lighter side of the spectrum when compared to other racket sports like tennis or racquetball.
 Weighing in well within the 130 g to 170 g range, a squash racket is the most essential piece of squash gear for playing squash.
 It’s something you simply cannot start out without.
+Read our detailed reviews of the Best Squash Rackets for Beginner, Intermediate and Advanced Squash Players.
+We have also reviewed the Best Tecnifibre Squash Rackets for those who like the performance of Tecnifibre racquets.

 Squash Racket Weight